OSGeo/gdal/gdal/doc/source/drivers/raster/pdf.rst

 Poppler
 ~~~~~~~

-libpoppler itself must have been configured with --enable-xpdf-headers
+libpoppler itself must have been configured with
+-DENABLE_UNSTABLE_API_ABI_HEADERS=ON
 so that the xpdf C++ headers are available.
 Note: the poppler C++ API
 isn't stable, so the driver compilation may fail with too old or too
 recent poppler versions.